 6. Applicant must possess a valid social security number and be legally eligible to work/train in the United States.

 7. Applicant understands and agrees to take a 2-step Tuberculosis test and the result should confirm a NEGATIVE TB status.
 This test result must be signed by a licensed medical professional.
 If done outside of Columbia Hands of Hope the test should be performed/dated no more than 9 months prior to the start date of the course and must be signed by a licensed medical professional.
 A "positive TB result" or any in-progress TB medication treatment (ABT) will result in an admission denial.

-9. Applicant agrees to have a national criminal background check completed with the results delivered to this Program by the performing agency.
+9. Applicant agrees to have a SLED criminal background check completed with the results delivered to this program by the performing agency.

 If the results of this background check confirm compliance with the requirements as stated above, then the applicant/student WILL NOT be contacted by Columbia Hands of Hope Nursing Assistant Program regarding the results.

 10. Applicant acknowledges they understand that ATTENDANCE IS MANDATORY ON THE FIRST DAY OF CLASS AND AT ALL CLINICAL PHASE TRAINING SESSIONS, and that ONLY FOUR (4) TOTAL HOURS of pre-clinical training can be missed.
 If greater than 4 total hours are missed, the applicant understands that they will be denied further training and their Student Contract may be terminated.
 Reinstatement into the next available course requires payment of a $100 fee by the applicant plus the Program Administrator's approval.
 This reinstatement option must be requested within 45 days from the student's last day of attendance.